composable-operator/composable/README.md

           # [Optional] format-transformers, array of the available values, which are:
           # ToString 		- transforms interface to string
-          # String2Int 		- transforms string to integer
+          # StringToInt 		- transforms string to integer
-          # Base642String  	- decodes a base64 encoded string to a plain one
+          # Base64ToString  	- decodes a base64 encoded string to a plain one
-          # String2Base64	- encodes a plain string to a base 64 encoded string
+          # StringToBase64	- encodes a plain string to a base 64 encoded string
-          # String2Float    - transforms string to float
+          # StringToFloat    - transforms string to float
-          # Array2CSString  - transforms arrays of objects to a comma-separated string
+          # ArrayToCSString  - transforms arrays of objects to a comma-separated string
           # if presents, the operator will transform discovered data to the wished format
           # Example: transform data from base64 encoded string to an integer
           # format-transformer:
-          #  - base642String
+          #  - base64ToString
-          #  - string2Int
+          #  - stringToInt
 ```

 In this example, the field `plan` of the `Service.ibmcloud` instance is specified by referring to a secret.
 When the composable operator is created, its controller tries to read the secret and obtains the data needed for this field.
 If the secret is available, it then creates the `Service.ibmcloud` resource with the proper configuration.
 If the secret does not exist, the Composable controller keeps re-trying until it becomes available.